Man incredulous with calculator result

 The assessment does not correctly reflect one or both parent’s income, property and/or financial resources.

-A parent's financial capacity is normally measured by the income recorded in their last tax return.
-But this can produce an unfair assessment in situations where current income is significantly different, the parent has other resources, or the parent is unreasonably earning below their potential.
+A parent’s financial capacity is normally measured by the income recorded in their last tax return, consistent with the default administrative assessment formula.
+However, as recognised in the Child Support Guide and Ombudsman reviews, this can produce an unfair or distorted outcome where current income is materially different, where financial resources are not income-producing, or where income does not reflect actual earning capacity.

-Applying for an assessment change should not be done lightly as it can lead to a time-consuming review.
-You should check with Child Support first to see if easier options are available.
+Applying for an assessment change should not be done lightly as it can lead to a time-consuming and adversarial review process.
+In many cases, Child Support officers themselves recommend that parents first explore simpler administrative options, such as income estimates or updated tax data, before lodging a COA.

 The most common Reason for a COA [Change of Assessment] is Reason 8 when ‘the income, earning capacity, property or financial resources of one or both of the parents’ is not properly reflected in the formula assessment.
 COA decisions based on this Reason seem to be one of the most contentious areas of decision making for the CSA.
 It is also a common cause of complaint to this office.